-This is the first time a vaccine (biosimilar) patent has been challenged in India by a medical organisation, with the goal of millions more children being protected against deadly pneumonia.
+This is the first time a vaccine (biosimilar) patent has been challenged in India by a medical organization, with the goal of millions more children being protected against deadly pneumonia.

 “The pneumonia vaccine is the world’s best-selling vaccine, and last year alone Pfizer brought in more than US$6 billion dollars in sales just for this product – meanwhile many developing countries, where millions of children risk getting pneumonia, simply can’t afford it,” said Dr. Manica Balasegaram, Executive Director of MSF’s Access Campaign.
 “To make sure children everywhere can be protected from deadly pneumonia, other companies need to enter the market to supply this vaccine for a much lower price than what Pfizer charges.”

-One vaccine producer in India has already announced that it could supply the pneumonia vaccine for $6 dollars per child (for all three doses) to public health programmes and humanitarian organisations like MSF.
+One vaccine producer in India has already announced that it could supply the pneumonia vaccine for $6 dollars per child (for all three doses) to public health programmed and humanitarian organizations like MSF.
 This is almost half the current lowest global price of $10 dollars per child, which is only available to a limited number of developing countries via donor funding through Gavi, the Vaccine Alliance.

 In 2015, all 193 countries at the World Health Assembly passed a landmark resolution demanding more affordable vaccines and increased transparency around vaccine prices.
 “Last year, more than 50 countries spoke out against high vaccine prices and about the difficulties of introducing new vaccines, including Indonesia, Jordan and Tunisia.
 We can’t wait any longer for all countries to be able to afford this vaccine,” said Balasegaram.